JesseDarr/dARM/README.md

 Another great youtuber.
 He focuses on robotic arms, and mostly 3d printed robotic arms.
 He covers specifics of design, assembly, and controll over more robot arm designs than I can count.
 He also covers ODrives in great detail, including a video that uses a custom modified firmware to increase communication speed for specific queries over CAN.

 #### [OpenQDD](https://www.aaedmusa.com/projects/openqdd)
 The basis for the primary actuators are the OpenQDD by Aaed Musa.
 Aaed also has an excellent [youtube channel](https://www.youtube.com/@aaedmusa).
 We use the same basic layout of an `8308 motor`, an `ODrive S1`, and a `planetary gearbox`.
-Our actuators have been redesigned from scatch to increased strength and rigidity, tigheten tolerances, and to have more robust mounting capabilities.
+Our actuators have been redesigned from scatch to increased strength and rigidity, tigheten tolerances, print easier, and to have more robust mounting capabilities.

 #### [SSG48 Gripper](https://source-robotics.github.io/SSG48-gripper-docs/page1_about_the_gripper)
 The basis for the gripper is the SSG48 project.
 We use a different motor, controller, and mounting dimensions, but we keep the basic motor housing layout, MGN7C rail/carriers, and a rack and pinion to move the fingers.